jacobvsdanniel/tf_rnn/README.md

 This is the TensorFlow implementation of a recursive neural network model.
 It's designed to work with data structures defined by https://github.com/ofirnachum/tree_rnn.

-# Test this model in stanford sentiment dataset
+# Test this model on stanford sentiment dataset

 Edit sentiment.py
 ```python